-Assuming a quorum is present, the three nominees receiving the highest number of votes of shares that are present and entitled to vote will be elected as Class II directors.
-The vote required to approve the proposed amendment and restatement of the 2000 Employee Stock Purchase Plan, as set forth in Proposal 2, to approve executive compensation, as set forth in Proposal 3 and to ratify the appointment of the independent registered public accounting firm, as set forth in Proposal 4, is the affirmative vote of the holders of a majority of the shares present in person or represented by proxy at the meeting and entitled to vote.
+Assuming a quorum is present and as set forth in Proposal 1, each director nominee must be elected by a plurality of the votes of the shares present in person virtually or represented by proxy at the Annual Meeting and entitled to vote on the election of directors, meaning that the two nominees receiving the highest number of "FOR" votes of shares that are present and entitled to vote will be elected as Class II directors.
+The vote required to approve the proposed amendment to the 2000 Employee Stock Purchase Plan, including an increase to the number of shares of the Company's Common Stock available for issuance by 40,000 shares and to re-approve its material terms, as set forth in Proposal 2, and to ratify the appointment of the independent registered public accounting firm, as set forth in Proposal 5, is the affirmative vote of the holders of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote.